 How IAF’s Golden Arrows Squadron will be bolstered by April

-New Delhi, Nov 04: The Golden Arrows Squadron of the Indian Air Force will have 18 Rafale fighter jets by April 2021.
+New Delhi, Nov 04: The Golden Arrows Squadron of the Indian Air Force (IAF) will have 18 Rafale fighter jets by April 2021.

 Three new Rafale jets will arrive today at the Jamnagar airbase directly from France.
 The additional jets will bolster the capabilities of the Golden Arrows Squadron of the Indian Air Force.
 This is crucial as it comes at a time when the tensions with China have been escalated along the Line of Actual Control at eastern Ladakh.

-By April 2021, 16 omni role Rafale jets will be inducted into the Golden Arrows Squadron.
+By April 2021, 16 Omni role Rafale jets will be inducted into the Golden Arrows Squadron.
 On September 10, five French-made multirole Rafale fighter jets were inducted into the Indian Air Force in a glittering ceremony at the Ambala air force base.

 Indian Air Force to receive three more Rafale jets in Ambala today